RasaHQ/rasa/docs/docs/reference/rasa/core/policies/policy.md

 **Returns**:

-  the list of probabilities for the next actions
+  The policy&#x27;s prediction (e.g. the probabilities for the actions).

 #### persist